Hiking the Iliau Nature Loop Trail in the Waimea Canyon on Kauaʻi, Hawaiʻi

 Native Plants on the Iliau Nature Loop

-As I’m sure it comes obvious from the name, but the best native plant to see on this hike is the Kauaʻi endemic Iliau.
+As I’m sure it comes obvious from the name, but the best native plant to see on the Iliau Nature Loop Trail is the Kauaʻi endemic Iliau.

 Read My Separate Post: Native Hawaiian Plant Guide